-Registration is now open for Fall 2022 Master Rain Gardener Course.
-This is a 5-day course that takes place over six weeks.
+For the first time, Clermont SWCD will be hosting the Greater Cincinnati Master Rain Gardener Course.
+This is a 5-day course that takes place over six weeks from August 4 to September 8.
 During the course, students are guided through the rain garden design and installation process by experienced regional professionals.
 At graduation, students will have created a beautiful rain garden and will be ready to educate their neighbors.

 9:00 a.m. to 1:00 p.m.